 In this case, the maximum available power during the non-peak duration (Po) will be 156 Watts, so that the convection cooled power rating (Pav) is not exceeded.

 Pav = (Ppk x T1) + (Po x T2)

 Using the same formula, if the duty cycle is reduced 15%, or 10s in every 67s then the non-peak power can be increased to 168W without exceeding the average continuous convection power rating of 180W.

-The diagrams below show the maximum temperature of the components for this product to ensure that the safety and reliability requirements are met and the predicted service life of the product based on the average capacitor operating temperature over the life of the equipment can be realized.
+The diagrams below show the maximum temperature of the components for this product, to meet safety and reliability requirements.
+The predicted service life of the product depends on the average capacitor operating temperature over the life of the equipment.